 Education: HKU University of the Arts, Utrecht (1990-1995).

-My work is a combination of absurdistic storytelling and exploring border areas in music composition and atmosphere, inspired by science, psychology and philosophy.
+My work is a combination of absurdistic storytelling and exploring border areas in animation, music composition and atmosphere, inspired by science, psychology and philosophy.
 It usually deals with philosophical questions about identity, reality and illusion.
 In addition to these topics, however, eccentric characters and outcasts feature in the foreground of most of my work, whether the central event is a technological revolution or the Indonesian War of Independence.

 Through the years I have been telling stories in all kinds of disciplines, first as a comic artist and graphic novelist, later on as a commercial animator and visual artist, while in music my storytelling always has been apparent in small stories being told in song-lyrics, some sung and some spoken.

 Composing music began at the age of 8 when I started to compose classical music in my head.
 At the age of 10 I wrote my first song and performed it for live audience.
 For me, songwriting and music composition always means just listening to the sounds in my head: I continuously hear these sounds, from little shreds of music to completely finished own compositions, from simple popsongs to complicated classical orchestra’s: The music composes itself, it’s just there.
 I just write down the notes of the music that has developed in my head.
 So besides writing lyrics, I do absolutely nothing.
 It’s the purest form of intuïtion, an almost buddhistic approach.

 In 1997 I quit recording music because of commercial activities, but in 2009 I returned to songwriting and began to record music again, also using the name I Love Lucy again.
 Not as the name of a band but as the name of a music project that’s connected to film projects and in which many variable musicians are involved.